LielAmar/Party-Games/README.md

 [![Discord](https://img.shields.io/discord/416652224505184276?color=%235865F2&label=Join%20My%20Discord)](https://discord.gg/NzgBrqR)

 ## Information
-Party Games is a Spigot plugin, a fork of Hypixel's original Party Games Minigame.
+Party Games is a Spigot plugin, a clone of Hypixel's original Party Games Minigame.
 <br>This plugin includes all 26 different games, as well as some small changes and improvements.

 * This plugin was developed from scratch and is not related to Hypixel, however, using this plugin in your server is not allowed without clear permission from Hypixel.